hpfem/hermes/doc/src/installation/linux.rst

     ...

-You are advised to create a file called "CMake.vars" where you set all these variables according to your needs.
+Create a file called "CMake.vars" where you set all these variables according to your needs.
 Examples of CMake.vars files can be found in the CMakeVars folder.
 After that, type::